annu2510/Foodie/README.md

-# Campus Food Ordering System
+# Foodie - Food Ordering System

 A full-stack web application for ordering food on campus, built with the MERN stack (MongoDB, Express.js, React.js, Node.js).